Jaguar E-Type: Lightweight E-Type (1963–1964, 2014–present)

 On 14 May 2014, Jaguar's Heritage Business announced it would be building the six 'remaining' lightweights.
 The original run of lightweights was meant to be 18 vehicles; however only 12 were built.
-The new cars, using the unused chassis codes, will be hand built to exactly the same specification as the originals.
+The new cars, using the unused chassis codes, were hand built to exactly the same specification as the originals.
 Availability was prioritised for established collectors of Jaguars, with a focus on those who have an interest in historic race cars.
+The prototype "Car Zero" was shown at Pebble Beach in August 2014.